Forgotten White Mountains

 Whitehouse Mill – Franconia Notch, New Hampshire

 A telltale sign that man was once in an area is old rock foundations (above).
 These rocks piles are often overlooked because they blend in well with the surroundings.
 What you see here is believed to be remnants of a building foundation at the 1890s Whitehouse Mill on the Pemigewasset River in Franconia Notch.
-Owned by Frank W. Whitehouse, this mill was located about one mile north of the now gone Flume House.
+Owned by Frank Whitehouse, this mill was located about one mile north of the now gone Flume House.
 Today’s Pemi Trail passes by this site.

 Remnants of Tripoli Mill which is along the old Woodstock & Thornton Gore Railroad in Livermore, New Hampshire USA.
 This mill dredged East Pond for diatomaceous earth in the early 1900s.